SkylineCommunications/dataminer-docs-connectors/connector/doc/Kaiteng_Sifang_KSF-II-813_Transmitter.md

 - **Power Amplifier**: Expand to view displayed parameters of power amplifiers 1-8.
 - **DC Power Supply**: Display parameters of DC power supplies 1-4.
 - **Exciter**: Displays parameters for Exciters 1 and 2.

+## Note
+Each amplifier, power supply and exciter has the option to be polled by the driver.
+This option is disabled for all components by default.